 A Basic Starting Point

 When she finally shared a recipe it was more like a group of suggestions than a specific list of required ingredients.
 It seems that there is a tremendous amount of flexibility.
 Some items can be left out—others can be substituted.
-As I read through the list, a few things matched perfectly to my own basic recipe, so at least I knew I was already on the right track.
-Here’s my normal starting point which is perfectly acceptable as-is, but keep reading for enhancements that can make it truly spectacular.
+As we read through the list, a few things matched perfectly to our own basic recipe, so at least we knew we was already on the right track.
+Here’s our normal starting point which is perfectly acceptable as-is, but keep reading for enhancements that can make it truly spectacular.

 Basic Red Sangria